Communication Is Key

 To build a successful roommate relationship, you need to keep the lines of communication open by talking and listening.

 A Good Beginning

 Most roommate conflicts are the result of miscommunication or, in some cases, a lack of communication.
-If you can communicate effectively it will be much easier to develop a comfortable living environment for yourself and your roommate.
+If you can communicate effectively, it will be much easier to develop a comfortable living environment for you and your roommate.

 Talk to your roommate directly when something is bothering you.
-Don’t discuss it behind his or her back because this can cause a breakdown in trust between the two of you.
+Don’t discuss it behind his or her back; this can cause a breakdown in trust between the two of you.

 Respect each other’s differences.
-Everyone has different values, lifestyles, expectations, and communication styles.
+Everyone has different values, lifestyles, expectations and communication styles.
 Get to know each other and establish common ground.
-It is easier to solve a problem with a friend than with a stranger.
+It is easier to solve a problem with a friend than a stranger.